 Phrases containing the name of the color sometimes referred to those of a royal lineage.
 Constantine VII, Emperor of the Byzantine Empire (b.
 905, d.
-959 A.D.), was given the title of Porphyrogenitus, which means 'purple born' or 'born of the purple room.'
+959 A.D.), was given the title of Porphyrogenitus, which means 'born of the purple room.'

-Even though it has a long history of association with kings and rulers, this color is rarely in modern national flags.
+Even though it has a long history of association with kings and rulers, purple is rarely in modern national flags.
 Only one country, Dominica, uses it in their flag.

-Purple was an integral part of the temple and its services (Exodus 25:4, 26:1, 36, 27:16, Numbers 4:13, etc.).
+It was an integral part of the temple and its services (Exodus 25:4, 26:1, 36, 27:16, Numbers 4:13, etc.).
 It was used in curtains (veils) and carpets found in the tabernacle (along with blue, scarlet and white), as well as the garments worn by the High Priest.
-Working with the color was such an important skill that King Solomon requested from Tyre's King Hiram a man specializing in dyeing with it (2Chronicles 2:7) to supervise building the temple.
+Working with it was such an important skill that King Solomon requested from Tyre's King Hiram a man specializing in dyeing with it (2Chronicles 2:7) to supervise building the temple.

 The Gospels of Mark and John (Mark 15:17, 20, John 19:2, 5) state that the robe Pontius Pilate's soldiers placed on Jesus, in order to mock him, was purple.
 The book of Matthew says, however, that the robe was scarlet colored (Matthew 27:28).

 During his second missionary journey the Apostle Paul finds himself in Philippi, being guided to preach the gospel in Europe by the Holy Spirit (Acts 16:9 - 10).
-On the Sabbath he meets a businesswoman named Lydia, a 'seller of purple' whose hometown is Thyatira (Acts 16:14).
+On the Sabbath he meets a businesswoman named Lydia, a seller of dyes whose hometown was Thyatira (Acts 16:14).